MassTransit/MassTransit/docs/usage/configuration.md

                     ep.PrefetchCount = 16;
                     ep.UseMessageRetry(x => x.Interval(2, 100));

-                    ep.Consumer<OrderConsumer>(provider);
+                    ep.ConfigureConsumer<OrderConsumer>(provider);
                 });
-            }),
-            x => x.AddConsumer<OrderConsumer>());
+            });
+        });
     }

     // everything else
 }
 ```

-Remember, however, that it is perfectly fine to set up all the required dependencies in the `Startup`, which serves as the bootstrap code
-for your application.
-By doing that you can avoid weird cases when you have two dependencies that implement the same interface and then
-you cannot properly register them both, since only the last one will count.
+Remember, however, that it is perfectly fine to set up all the required dependencies in the `Startup`, which serves as the bootstrap code for your application.
+By doing that you can avoid weird cases when you have two dependencies that implement the same interface and then you cannot properly register them both, since only the last one will count.

 Here is how you can avoid using the container: